-PaperDafydd James, Amgueddfa Cymru - National Museum Wales, Wales, Graham Davies, Amgueddfa Cymru - National Museum Wales, United Kingdom, Jenny Kidd, CARDIFF UNIVERSITY, Wales, Allie John, yello brick, United Kingdom
+PaperDafydd James, Amgueddfa Cymru - National Museum Wales, Wales, Graham Davies, Amgueddfa Cymru - National Museum Wales, United Kingdom, Jenny Kidd, CARDIFF UNIVERSITY, Wales, Allie John, yello brick, UK

 While these two projects are very different in their outputs, their approach draws some interesting comparisons.
-They were both projects that were given space and trust to allow ideas and fresh thinking to emerge, with the visitors at their core, rather than perceived Museum needs.
-This paper will explore how the different design approaches have led to a more experimental culture for digital experiences, setting out lessons learnt that can be of use to large and small organisations alike.
+They were both projects that were given space and trust to allow ideas and fresh thinking to emerge—with the visitors at their core—rather than perceived Museum needs.
+This paper will explore how the different design approaches have led to a more experimental culture for digital experiences, setting out lessons learned that can be of use to large and small organisations alike.